featherbread/magic-mirror/README.md

    **blob** hashes from the manifest.

-Since Magic Mirror works with sets of images instead of a single image at a time, it can work on several different parts of a large transfer operation at the same time, including:
+Since Magic Mirror works with sets of images instead of a single image at a time, it can work on several parts of a large transfer concurrently, including:

 - Downloading image manifests from source registries to determine which blobs will need to exist in the destination.